acibis/data_science_citybike/README.md

 ## Step by step data analysis.
-How are rental bikes used?
+How are rental bikes used in Katowice?

 #### This analysis was done by @DataWorkshop Katowice where I have the honor to play the role of mentor.